PnP PowerShell: Complete Entra App Registration & Certificate Guide

 Write-Host "Connected to: $($web.Title)"

-First-run tenant consent: On the very first use of the PnP Management Shell app in your tenant, Entra presents a consent screen.
-A Global Administrator must approve it.
-This is a one-time step — all subsequent users can connect interactively without seeing the consent screen (assuming they have the required SharePoint permissions on the target site).
+First-run tenant consent: On the very first use of your delegated PnP app in a tenant, Entra may present a consent screen.
+A Global Administrator may need to approve the requested delegated permissions once.

 Variant B — Your own ClientId (delegated permissions)